Tax-Calculator Records#

 the data variable information in the specified VARINFO file.

-• start_year (integer) – specifies calendar year of the input data; default value is PUFCSV_YEAR.
-Note that if specifying your own data (see above NOTE) as being a custom data set, be sure to explicitly set start_year to the custom data’s calendar year.
+• None. (default value is) – Note that if specifying your own data (see above NOTE) as being a custom data set, be sure to explicitly set start_year to the custom data’s calendar year.

-• gfactors (GrowFactors class instance or None) – containing record data growth (or extrapolation) factors.
+• gfactors (GrowFactors class instance or None) – containing record data growth (or extrapolation) factors. default value is None.

-• adjust_ratios (string or Pandas DataFrame or None) –
+• adjust_ratios (Pandas DataFrame or None) –

 my_df = pd.read_csv(‘<my_ratios.csv>’, index_col=0).transpose()